Asymptotic behavior of the generalized St. Petersburg sum conditioned on its maximum: Introduction

 Having seen these similarities it is tempting to investigate the maximum and the sum together.
-In Figures \ref{fig1} and \ref{fig2} one can see that the histograms of $\log_2 S_n$ are mixtures of unimodal densities such that the first wave is a mixtures of overlapping densities, while the side-waves have disjoint support.
-It turns out that the waves are determined by the behavior of the maximum term.
-For doubling $n$, in Figure \ref{fig1} the pairs of corresponding side-waves are almost identical, while Figure \ref{fig2} shows the histograms of $\log_2 S_{n}$ for $n=2^{6+\eta}$, $\eta=0,\, 0.25,\, 0.5, \,0.75,\, 1$.
+In Figures~\ref{fig1} and \ref{fig2} (all the figures correspond to the classical case), one can see that the histograms of $\log_2 S_n$ are mixtures of unimodal densities such that the first lobe is a mixture of overlapping densities, while the side lobes have disjoint support.
+For doubling $n$, in Figure~\ref{fig1} the pairs of corresponding side lobes are almost identical, which suggests an oscillating behavior governed by the parameter $\gamma_n$ in (\ref{eqgamma-def}).
+Figure~\ref{fig2} shows the histograms of $\log_2 S_{n}$ for $n=\lfloor2^{6+\eta} \rfloor$, $\eta=0, 0.25, 0.5, 0.75, 1$, that is for different values of $\gamma_n$.